Voltstro-Studios/UnityWebBrowser/docs/articles/dev/Setup.md

 ## Core/Unity Packages Dev Work

-Simple open C# project in Unity with your preferred IDE.
-You should be able to edit the UWB's packages from the same solution that Unity generates.
-Remember that Unity packages are contained in `src/Packages/`.
+Open Unity's C# project with your preferred IDE.
+You should be able to edit UWB's packages from the same solution that Unity generates.
+Remember that UWB's packages are located in `src/Packages/`.

 ## Engine/Shared Project Dev Work